joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/sockets.md

   `serverCertificateStatus` property has this status value before you call `connect()` and before either a `connect` or an `ioError` event is dispatched.

-- Untrusted signers—the certificate does not “chain” to a trusted root certificate in the trust store of the client computer.
+- Untrusted signers—the certificate does not "chain" to a trusted root certificate in the trust store of the client computer.

 Communicating with a SecureSocket object requires a server that uses a secure